 A SYN flood is a form of denial-of-service attack in which an attacker sends a succession of SYN requests to a target's system in an attempt to consume enough server resources to make the system unresponsive to legitimate traffic.

 You would expect to see evidence of a SYN flood when a "flood" of TCP SYN messages are sent to the host.
 Under normal operation, your kernel should acknowledge these incoming SYNs with a SYN-ACK, are not followed by ACK messages from the client.
 The process (or pattern) described above is known as Three Way Handshaking.
 The goal of this is to firmly establish communication on both the server and the client.

 In the event of a real attack, a SYN flood will most likely originate from a fake IP address; during an attack, the client performing the "flood" is not waiting for the SYN-ACK response back from the server it is attacking.

 Under normal operation (i.e. without SYN cookies), TCP connections will be kept half-open after receiving the first SYN because of the handshake mechanism used to establish TCP connections.
-Due to the fact that there is a limit to how many half open connections that the kernel can maintain at any given time, this is where the problem becomes characterised as an attack.
+Due to the fact that there is a limit to how many half open connections that the kernel can maintain at any given time, this is where the problem becomes characterized as an attack.

 The term half-open refers to TCP connections whose state is out of synchronization between the two communicating hosts, possibly due to a crash of one side.
 A connection which is in the process of being established is also known as embryonic connection.